opencast/wordpress-opencast-plugin/readme.md

 - fail_text: a text message displayed when the upload is unsuccessful, by default "Failed"
 - class: used to apply custom class on the upload box.

+## Change Log
+### Version 1.0.1
+Enhancement: possibily to enter an opencast public video url as an attribute to the public single video shortcode:
+[opencast-episode-single-public oc_url="{valid_url}"]
+in this case admin are able to show a public video only with its player-url

 #### Important to know:
 Except [ opencast-episode-single-public ] Shortcode, others will apply the Access Permissions if it is enabled.
 The users who do not get the permission to access will see nothing.